News

 3. Nightly job: find no-touch-in-7-days records; queue nudges and schedule check-ins.

 Do this right inside Gmail: Google now offers a Salesforce for Gemini extension in the Gmail side panel.
-You can create leads/contacts, pull account details into a sales brief, and respond with Salesforce context—without leaving the inbox.
-Admins can also allowlist the extension for the org.
+You can create new leads or contacts and pull existing account details into a sales brief.
+You can also respond with full Salesforce context without ever leaving your email inbox.
+Admins have the ability to allowlist this specific extension for the entire organization.

 Governance & guardrails: